Cafferty History, Family Crest & Coats of Arms

 Early History of the Cafferty family

 This web page shows only a small excerpt of our Cafferty research.
-Another 51 words (4 lines of text) covering the years 198 and 1987 are included under the topic Early Cafferty History in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) covering the year 1987 is included under the topic Early Cafferty History in all our PDF Extended History products and printed products wherever possible.

 Cafferty Spelling Variations

 Many different spelling variations of the surname Cafferty exist in the archives researched.
 Ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include MacCaffery, MacCaffrey, MacCafferty, MacAffery, MacAffry, MacAfferty, MacGoffrey, MacGodfrey and many more.